 There are several ways to use the Split mode feature depending on your requirements:

-Splitting and Tagging While recording
+Splitting and Tagging of Audio While recording

 Splitting an Existing File

-Splitting and Tagging While recording
+Splitting and Tagging of Audio While recording

 • Starting split recording